HELP / HOW TO USE WEBOTEE

 Brand & Operator Network Graph

-The graph is the fastest way to answer: which brands share the same seller ecosystem, and who are the operators connecting them?
+The operator graph maps every brand whose sellers have ALSO sold your seed brand — the fastest way to answer: which brands share the same seller ecosystem, and who are the operators connecting them?
 Two views — brand-centered and operator-centered — let you explore the network from either direction.

 1. STEP 01